rich-at-thinkful/slides-engine/slides/dsa-stack-queue/05-queue-operations/content.md

 # Queue operations

-* Enqueue: Add an item to the end
+* Enqueue: Add an item to the end of the queue
-* Dequeue: Remove the item from the top of the stack
+* Dequeue: Remove an item from the start of the queue
 * Both O(1)

 <div class="fragment">